Adapalene Before & After: How It Works, Benefits & Results

 How Long Does It Take To See Results?

 Although some may start to see improvements in their skin after 6-8 weeks of treatment, most people see results from adapalene treatment after 8-12 weeks.
-This will depend on your skin type, how consistently you use your treatment and how your individual skin responds to the active ingredient.
+This will depend on how consistently you use your treatment and how your individual skin responds to the active ingredient.

-By Week 12 you should see a significant reduction in your acne symptoms.
-We always recommend that you continue to use your treatment every day, even after your symptoms have faded, to restore your skin tone and texture, keep pores clear and prevent any more breakouts.
+By week 12 you should see a significant reduction in your acne.
+We always recommend that you continue to use your treatment every day, even after your acne has resolved, to further improve your skin tone, texture, keep pores clear and prevent breakouts.

 Tips For Enhancing The Effects Of Adapalene